celery/celery/docs/userguide/signals.rst

 calls run.
 This means that any queues from the :option:`celery worker -Q` option is enabled, logging has been set up and so on.

-It can be used to e.g. add custom queues that should always be consumed from, disregarding the :option:`celery worker -Q` option.
+It can be used to add custom queues that should always be consumed from, disregarding the :option:`celery worker -Q` option.
 Here's an example that sets up a direct queue for each worker, these queues can then be used to route a task to any specific worker: